Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

 It is not difficult to optimize a certain QoE evaluation indicator alone.
 Nevertheless, it is highly challenging to simultaneously optimize all the indicators owing to their mutual restrictions.

-There have been limited methods for QoE-driven HAP deployment thus far.
-However, the research on QoE-driven UAV deployment has recently gained extensive attention.
-Table \ref{table_qoe_deployment} summarizes recent literature on QoE-driven UAV deployment.
-For example, the works in \cite{DBLP:journals/tnse/HuZXFJC21,DBLP:journals/tvt/BeraMC20,DBLP:conf/infocom/Shen22} proposed to minimize the video transmission latency by formulating and solving a UAV resource optimization problem.
+{\textbf{Existing studies:}} This research topic has attracted a lot of attention from the academic community.
+In terms of video transmission services, for example, the works in \cite{DBLP:journals/tnse/HuZXFJC21,DBLP:journals/tvt/BeraMC20,DBLP:conf/infocom/Shen22} proposed to minimize the video transmission latency by formulating and solving a UAV resource optimization problem.
 In \cite{DBLP:journals/tnse/HuZXFJC21}, the authors addressed the issue of jointly optimizing computing offloading, UAV 3D trajectory, UAV transmission power control, and system bandwidth to maximize computation efficiency and guarantee users' video transmission latency requirements.
 A latency-guided video delivery framework was proposed for cache-enabled multi-UAV networks in \cite{DBLP:journals/tvt/BeraMC20}.
 The authors studied the optimization problem of joint UAV and cache placement to minimize video delivery latency.

 Different from \cite{DBLP:journals/tnse/HuZXFJC21,DBLP:journals/tvt/BeraMC20,DBLP:conf/infocom/Shen22}, the works in \cite{DBLP:journals/tvt/ZhanH20,DBLP:conf/icc/HuZAW19,DBLP:journals/iotj/ZhouMHZCL22,DBLP:journals/tmm/ZhanHWFN20} proposed to optimize UAV resources to ensure smooth video playback.
 In \cite{DBLP:journals/tvt/ZhanH20,DBLP:conf/icc/HuZAW19}, a logarithmic function was used to model smooth playback utility with respect to video transmission rate.
 The authors investigated joint optimization of UAV transmit power, UAV trajectory, and system bandwidth to maximize the minimum utility among all users, subject to constraints on UAV total power and video playback.
 The work in \cite{DBLP:journals/iotj/ZhouMHZCL22} utilized the mean opinion score (MOS) to measure the smoothness of playback video.
 The authors proposed to leverage a hybrid deep reinforcement learning (DRL) approach to adjust UAVs' moving directions and distances to achieve energy-efficient and smooth video playback.